 One way you can increase the visibility of your Action Item is to place it into the Sprint Backlog itself.
-In fact, this is the recommendation of the Official Scrum Guide.
+That is the recommendation of the Official Scrum Guide.

-This approach works especially well when the Action Item will take some amount of sustained effort throughout the sprint.
+This approach works exceptionally well when the Action Item takes some sustained effort throughout the sprint.

 For example, if the Action Item is “Research how to set up a Continuous Integration server,” the act of researching will take time away from working on other Product Backlog items.
 As a result, it makes sense to consider the time and effort it will take to work on the Action Item together with other Product Backlog items.